-

 9. Transfers out of country

-The following are considered to be appropriate safeguards under the PDP Law:
+Following is considered to be appropriate safeguards under the PDP Law:

-- A legally binding and enforceable instrument between public authorities or bodies;
+• A legally binding and enforceable instrument between public authorities or bodies;

-- Binding corporate rules approved by the Commissioner;
+• Binding corporate rules approved by the Commissioner;

-- An approved code of conduct with binding and enforceable commitments of the controller/processor in the third country to apply the appropriate safeguards, or an approved certification mechanism.
+• An approved code of conduct with binding and enforceable commitments of the controller/processor in the third country to apply the appropriate safeguards, or an approved certification mechanism.

 10. Data Protection Officer

-The controllers and processors are required to designate a data protection officer (“DPO“), if: (a) the processing is carried out by a public authority, (b) the core activities of the controller/processor require the regular and systematic monitoring of data subjects on a large scale, or the large scale processing of special categories of personal data – e.g. health data or trade union memberships, or criminal convictions/offences data.
+The controllers and processors are required to designate a data protection officer ("DPO"), if: (a) the processing is carried out by a public authority, (b) the core activities of the controller/processor require the regular and systematic monitoring of data subjects on a large scale, or large scale processing of special categories of personal data – e.g. health data or trade union memberships, or criminal convictions/offences data.

 11. Security

-Data controllers and data processors shall take all necessary technical, human resources and organisational measures to protect data in accordance with the established standards and procedures in order to protect data from loss, damage, inadmissible access, modification, publication and any other abuse, as well as to provide for an obligation of keeping data confidentiality for all persons who work on data processing.
+Data controllers and data processors shall take all necessary technical, human resources and organizational measures to protect data in accordance with the established standards and procedures in order to protect data from loss, damage, inadmissible access, modification, publication and any other abuse, as well as to provide for an obligation of keeping data confidentiality for all persons who work on data processing.

 12. Breach notification

-If data breach may create a risk to rights and freedoms of natural persons, the controller must notify the Commissioner without undue delay and, not later than 72 hours after becoming aware of the breach.
+If a data breach may create a risk to the rights and freedoms of natural persons, the controller must notify the Commissioner without undue delay and, not later than 72 hours after becoming aware of the breach.
+If the breach may create a high risk to the rights and freedoms of a natural person, the controller is obliged to notify the affected data subject without undue delay.

 13. Direct marketing

-A prior information consent of a data subject (a natural person) is required in case of direct marketing (via mail, email, phone, etc.).
-The data subject must be able to withdraw consent at any time.
+A prior information consent of a data subject (a natural person) is required in case of direct marketing (via mail, e-mail, phone, etc.).
+The data subject must be able to withdraw that consent at any time.

 If the data subject no longer wants to receive advertising messages, the advertiser must stop direct marketing.
 These rules do not apply to natural persons who perform business activity in relation to such business activity.

 14. Cookies and adtech